- South America/Argentina/Córdoba - X5008IZU - Arquimedes 3557

 I'm a mature professional with more than 10 years on embedded software development.
 I love accepting challenges, researching and learning are my passions.
 I have a Degree in Electronic Engineering, with the thesis of Building an Autonomous Quadcopter using Open Architecture.

-SatSoft is the name that was chosen for the team in charge of the software that runs inside the satellites.
+SatSoft is the team in charge of the software that runs inside the satellites.
 It includes bare metal embedded systems and linux embedded.

 After building two generation of satellites, write thousands lines of code and have had a lot of fun, I was promoted to a new position.
 The good thing here is that my promotion was "natural", so my co-workers took this very well.
 This lets me easily implement radical ideas on how to change software architecture to evolve into many satellites (the Satellogic's plan is to have 300 satellites orbiting the earth in the year 2020).
 This led me to go deeper in some topics like software architecture, team management, interaction across teams, among others.

-However, I love writing software so I've built 4 teams and I made them work as a cell, they can choose their programming language, their schedule, their roadmap, their own way of maintaining a good code quality just defining an interface to interact between them.
-Also they push code across projects giving the chance to see the big picture and keep they motivated to have a better architecture.
+However, I love writing software so I've split the team into 4 small teams and I made them work as a cell, they can choose their programming language, their schedule, their roadmap, their own way of maintaining a good code quality just defining an interface to interact between them.
+Also, they push code across projects giving the chance to see the big picture and keep they motivated to have a better architecture.
 I am very proud to have taken this decision because now I can write software again and have fun with a "minimum management fee".

 Satellite Embedded Software Engineer at Satellogic [2014-2016]

 Great things happened here!
 We made impossible things here with no time at all.
 I remember being working for 36 hours straight because we were late for the launch.
-I have written thousands of line of code in Python, C, C++ and bash scripting and I am really proud of that is flying around the earth :).
+I have written thousands of lines of code in Python, C, C++ and bash scripting and I am really proud to know it is flying around the earth :).

 Some technologies used:

-- Overo + bootstrap + Debian GNU/Linux rootfs + systemd
+- Overo (cortex A8) + device tree + drivers + bootstrap + Debian GNU/Linux rootfs + systemd

 - TMS570 + GNU toolchain + bootstrap + low level things + many many boards and drivers